1 Fulbright Study/Research Award in Archeology/History

 Grant PeriodFlexible Start

-The intent of this special grant is to support research in areas related to both Balkan archaeology and museum and heritage studies.
-It is a result of the Bulgarian-American Fulbright Commission’s partnership with the Balkan Heritage Foundation (BHF), an NGO whose mission is to support the study, preservation and promotion of cultural and historical (both tangible and intangible) heritage of South-eastern Europe (www.balkanheritage.org).
+This special grant aims to support research in areas related to both Balkan archaeology and museum and heritage studies.
+It grew out of the Bulgarian-American Fulbright Commission’s partnership with the Balkan Heritage Foundation (BHF), an NGO whose mission is to support the study, preservation and promotion of cultural and historical (both tangible and intangible) heritage of Southeastern Europe (www.balkanheritage.org).

 - Inter-relations between Ancient Greek and Thracian civilizations (5th – 2nd c.
 BCE)